COLLECTIVE NOUNS

 galaxy of cosmos

-bale of cotton
+bale of cotton (harvested)

-depletion or field of crop scientists
+field, monoculture or revolution of crop scientists

 eddy of currants